Is Gardening Cheaper Than Groceries? Eggplant ROI

 The Lettuce Grow tower grows up to 36 plants with one set of lights, so it’s also more economical.

-Overall, despite the low to medium ROI of growing eggplants, as long as I grow hard-to-buy varieties I still feel like I’m getting my money’s worth :)
+Overall, despite the long duration needed to get a meaningful ROI when growing eggplants, I still feel like I’m getting my money’s worth as long as I grow hard-to-buy varieties :)

 Follow me on